CopperEgg/apidocs/alerts/issues.md

 ## Overview

 Each of the API commands described here relate to retrieving, editing, and deleting the Issues that have occurred on your site.
-Today there are four kind of issues, those created by system alerts(RevealCloud), those created by website alerts(RevealUptime), those created by custom metrics(RevealMetrics) and those created for AWS services.
+There are four kinds of issues, those created by system alerts(RevealCloud), those created by website alerts(RevealUptime), those created by custom metrics(RevealMetrics) and those created for AWS services.

 Each issue is completely described by an Issue hash.